mfirkins/django-stripe-sportsclub/README.md

     * View all bookings made by members
     * View matches available to members
     * View the status of payments
+    * Export all bookings to be able to print out

 ## Technologies
 Created in Python 3.10